gbtami/pychess-variants/static/docs/cambodian.md

 ![Rook's Aiming](https://github.com/gbtami/pychess-variants/blob/master/static/images/OukGuide/rookaim.png)

-Furthermore, if an enemy rook moves into the same rank or file as the king, it *permanently* loses this ability.
+Furthermore, if an enemy rook moves into the same rank or file as the king, "indirectly attacking" it, it *permanently* loses this ability.
 The king can no longer jump even if the rook moves away afterwards.

 ### The queen's special move